conor-mccaffrey/numpy_random/README.md

 ***
 ## Assignment
 This assignment is a brief overview of the use and purpose of the numpy.random package.
-There are four distinct tasks that have been addressed in this Jupyter notebook:
+There are <b>four</b> distinct tasks that have been addressed in this Jupyter notebook:

 1. Explain the overall purpose of the package.